Korubo: Culture

 Their hunting and weapon of choice is the club and, aside from poison darts they use no other ranged weapons - their workday is about 4–5 hours long, and they often live inside large, communal huts known as malocas.

-They have no known spiritual or religious practices, though they occasionally practice infanticide for unknown reasons.
 Both men and women paint themselves with a red dye from the roucou plant.
+Both men and women wear little clothing.